linazoo/second-phase/README.md

 - Announcements
 - Yoga (Monday and Wednesday)
 - Drills
-- Morning Lecture
+- Morning Lecture (usually at 10:30am)
 - Challenges
 - Lunch
-- Afternoon Lecture or Recitations
+- Afternoon Lecture or Recitations (usually at 3:30pm)
 - Challenges
 - End of core hours
 - Challenges, Optimize your learning